 right lines: complete circuit; no gaps; battery stores energy; charge travels; electric current is a flow; add a battery for brighter bulb; extra battery gives more energy; battery runs out of energy.

-Others are not consistent with this view and see the children going down the
+Others are not consistent with this view and see the pupils going down the

 wrong track: battery stores electricity; electricity from both ends of the battery; electricity used up; battery runs out of charges; battery runs out of electric currents; shorter connecting wire needs less electricity.

-One obvious point is that children do arrive with understandings of electric circuits, which are along the right lines and can therefore be built upon in subsequent teaching.
-It's worth keeping these in mind as you plan your own work, so as to guide their thinking off down the right lines.
+One obvious point is that pupils do arrive at secondary school with understandings of electric circuits, which are along the right lines and can therefore be built upon in subsequent teaching.
+Next we consider, in a little more detail, some of the key right lines and wrong track pairs for electric circuits.

 Try diagnostic questions